ShironekoBen/superrt/README.md

 * `Pal regen` - walk (literally!) through the scene taking screenshots from multiple angles and then generate an optimised palette based on that. *Note that the render display will flash a lot whilst this is happening.*
 * `Write data` - write the data files (compiled command list, palette, etc) for the SNES to use.

+## Getting in touch

+You can get in touch with me via e-mail at contact _at-sign_ shironekolabs _dot_ com.

 ## License

 See the `LICENSE` file for full details.